 An important requirement for implementing the SPDI pattern-driven management and adaptation of the SEMIoTICS infrastructure is to support the automated processing of developed patterns.
-To achieve this, the SEMIoTICS SPDI patterns are expressed as Drools business production rules, and the associated rule engine, by applying and extending the Rete algorithm [31].
+To achieve this, the SEMIoTICS SPDI patterns are expressed as Drools business production rules, and the associated rule engine, by applying and extending the Rete algorithm [31] and later the PHREAK algorithm [115].
 The latter is an efficient pattern-matching algorithm known to scale well for large numbers of rules and data sets of facts, thus allowing for an efficient implementation of the pattern-based reasoning process.